dshanske/indieweb-post-kinds/readme.txt

  * **Quote** - Quoted Content
  * **RSVP** - A specific type of Reply regarding an event
  * **Check-In** - Identifying you are at a place.
 There is currently only limited support for this.
+ * **Issue** - Issue is a special kind of article post that is a reply to typically some source code, though potentially anything at a source control repository.

 The Passive Kinds

 To "Scrobble" a song is when listening to it, you would make it a post on